iotaledger/wasp/tools/cluster/wasp-cluster/README.md

 good for quick tests, but is far from how Goshimmer works in a production environment.

-To connect the cluster to a more realistic environment (e.g. to be able to persist the ledger), you can use the `docker-network-waspconn` tool available in the Goshimmer repository (`master+wasp` branch) in order to operate a cluster of Goshimmer nodes.
+To connect the Wasp cluster to a more realistic environment (e.g. to be able to persist the ledger), you can use the `docker-network` tool available in the Goshimmer repository (`master+wasp` branch) in order to start a cluster of Goshimmer nodes.

 Example steps: